We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In this article, we discuss the common causes of anal itching.
 We also look at some medical treatments and home remedies.

 Pruritus ani is the medical term for intense anal itching.

 Anal itching is a symptom and not a disease in itself.
-Many people feel embarrassed to seek help, but itching in this part of the body is a common problem, and treatment can usually resolve it.
+Many people feel embarrassed to seek help, but itching in this part of the body is a common problem, and treatment

 In the meantime, it is important to avoid scratching the area.
 Doing this can make the itching worse, as it can break the skin, leading to further irritation on contact with moisture.
 Wiping too much after using the bathroom can also have this effect.

 Often, avoiding scratching for a while will allow the skin to heal.
 Sometimes, however, there is an underlying problem that needs medical attention.

 Causes of pruritus ani can be either primary, meaning that there is no sign of another condition, or secondary, which means that there is an identifiable underlying cause.

 Possible underlying causes include:

 - Hygiene: Washing too much or too little can cause irritation.